A Coordinated Electric System Interconnection Review—the utility’s deep-dive on technical and cost impacts of your project.

 Notice Where the Weight Falls

 Manufacturers own the type tests, but the design evaluation, as-built check, commissioning, model validation, and lifetime monitoring all sit with the Generating Owner and its operator.
 That is the majority of the work, and the part that demands the deepest engineering.
-The verification matrix even marks some steps as "depends" — meaning your design-evaluation results decide how much field testing and monitoring you ultimately owe.
 Good engineering early reduces your obligations later.

 ▶ Video — Grid Reliability in the 2030s: Resource Adequacy in Decarbonizing Power Systems